SAN ANTONIO SEX CRIME ATTORNEY – CONTINUOUS SEXUAL ABUSE

 • Committed within a period of thirty days or longer

-• Against one or more victims who is younger than fourteen years
+• Against one or more victims who are younger than fourteen years

 • By a defendant who is at least seventeen years old.